 With all of that in mind, there are some rules which must be followed in soliciting and running advertisements in your publication:

-- All monies collected must be deposited into your Student Affairs account
+- All monies collected must be deposited into your Undergraduate Student Life account

 Advertisements placed in student group publications: